bchugg/stat-map/basic inequalities.md

 $$\Pr(|\ov{X}_n - \mu|\geq a) \leq \frac{\Var(\ov{X_n})}{a^2} = \frac{\Var(X)}{na^2},$$
 where $\ov{X}_n = n^{-1}\sum_i X_i$.
 Making the RHS equal to $\delta$ gives with probability $1-\delta$, $$|\ov{X}_n-\mu| \leq \sqrt{\Var(X) / (\delta n)}.$$
 The _rate_ of concentration here is actually not too bad, it scales with $\sqrt{n}$ which is what we expect in many scenarios.
 However, the dependence on $1/\sqrt{\delta}$ is not great.
 We'd rather have $\log(1/\delta)$, which is an exponential improvement over $1/\sqrt{\delta}$.
 The Chernoff method gives us this sort of dependence, so we turn to that next.

+Note that the Chebyshev's inequality is a specific instance of the [[method of moments for concentration]].
 ## Chernoff method

 The Chernoff method applies Markov's inequality to the nonnegative random variable $e^{\lambda X}$, and then chooses $\lambda$ to optimize the bound.
 More detail is given in [[Chernoff method]].